RomeoJackson199/DentiBot/BRANDING.md

 ### Examples

 #### ✅ Good
-- "Welcome to DentiBot!
+- "Welcome to Caberu!
 Let's set up your practice."
 - "Appointment confirmed for tomorrow at 2:00 PM"
 - "This patient has 3 upcoming appointments"